Benjamintf1/queue-app/README.md

 Now, if you visit https://pong-queue.mycf.example, your queue should be up and running!

+## Deploying on Kubernetes

+If you want to deploy against kubernetes, you should first create a static global ip called `pong-ip` and a certificated called `tls-secret`.
+Then simply apply everything in the k8s folder(with modified env variables if needed) and point the dns toward the static ip that was allocated.

 ## TODO
 * Allow customization of branding (icon, colors, etc.)
 * WebExtension